lorenzo-rovigatti/comp_bio_notes/proteins.md

 ![The Ramachandran plot of all amino acids that are not part of any of the above classes (also known as "general plot").](figures/1a3n_General.png)
 ![The Ramachandran plot of all amino acids.](figures/1a3n_All.png)

-Ramachandran plots of amino acids that compose the human hemoglobin protein [1A3N](https://www.rcsb.org/structure/1A3N) (points), plotted on background  contour lines generated by analysing the Top8000 PDB data set.
-I have used [this software](https://github.com/Joseph-Ellaway/Ramachandran_Plotter) to make the plots.
+Ramachandran plots of amino acids that compose the human hemoglobin protein [1A3N](https://www.rcsb.org/structure/1A3N) (points), plotted on background  85th and 75th centiles contour lines, white and blue lines, respectively, generated by analysing the Top8000 PDB data set.
+I have used a modified version of [this software](https://github.com/Joseph-Ellaway/Ramachandran_Plotter) to make the plots.
 ```

 [](#fig:ramachandran_plot) shows examples of the plot types described above, with the empty (non-coloured) "space" being associated to angle combinations that are sterically forbidden.
 The points in the panels refer to the $(\phi, \psi)$ combinations of the residues of the human hemoglobin protein, while the background contour plots have been calculated by extracting the values of $\phi$ and $\psi$ from 8000 reference protein structures listed in a database[^ramachandran_plot_reference].